 - Excellent resolution.
 Detail can be enhanced to a very high level by flying at low altitudes.

 - Elevation contours are accurate and available at .25m intervals or better depending on the camera used.

-Compared to the other base map options you can clearly see the high degree of accuracy that is provided by a drone flown at a lower altitude.
-The high degree of accuracy and detail offer the following benefits:
+Compared to the other base map options you can clearly see the high degree of accuracy that is provided by a drone flying at a lower altitude.
+The high degree of accuracy and detail offers the following benefits: